anandkunal/ToroPHP/README.md

 # Toro

 Toro is a PHP router for developing RESTful web applications and APIs.
-It is designed for minimalists that want to get work done.
+It is designed for minimalists who want to get work done.

 ## Quick Links